 Relationship between behavioural specialization and prey variability

 At all experience levels, predators that were on average faster (mean) also had a lower intra-individual variability (IIV) across their matches (Figure 3 and Table S1).
 Thus, faster predators specialized at travelling fast, while slower predators were more flexible in their movement through time.
-In general, predators that encountered prey that were on average faster (mean) tended to be faster (mean) (Figure 3 and Table S1).
+In general, predators that encountered groups of prey that were on average faster (mean) tended to be faster (mean) (Figure 3 and Table S1).
 At the three experience levels, there were only weak correlations between predator IIV and mean prey speed (Figure 3 and Table S1).
 However, predators that experienced more predictable encounters with their prey (IIV) specialized in a faster hunting tactic (IIV) (Figure 3 and Table S1).
 For all the results described above, the correlations strengthen as predators gain experience (Figure 3 and Table S1).

 The foraging strategies of predators, that is, the correlations between the mean and IIV of speed, remained structurally stable among the levels of experience (Figure 3 inside the black squares and Table S1).
 For example, novice predators that tended to be faster maintained this strategy as they gained experience (Figure 3 inside the black squares and Table S1).
 Overall, we detected the same patterns as those from the within-experience state correlations described above.
 The correlations between trait values were also stronger among novice-intermediate and intermediate-advanced states than between novice-advanced states, indicating that the hunting strategies of predators were more similar among experience levels closer in time (Figure 3 inside the black squares and Table S1).